 But, there are some exceptions – baby formula, breast milk, and medically necessary liquids like insulin, for instance.
 These essentials get a pass, but it’s a good idea to inform the TSA officer about them.

-When it comes to your valuables – think money, credit cards, jewelry, your ID, and crucial documents – there’s a simple rule I always follow: keep them close.
-Tuck these items safely in your cabin bag, preferably your personal item bag since ti’s the closest to you.
+Keep your money, credit cards, jewelry, your ID, and crucial documents close.
+Tuck these items safely in your cabin bag, preferably your personal item bag since it’s the closest to you.
 It’s the best way to prevent any mishaps like theft or loss.
-Plus, having them within easy reach not only keeps them safe but also gives you peace of mind.
-You can sit back and relax, knowing your most important items are right there with you.

-When flying, it’s important to think about how you’ll handle your medications and any special needs items.
-Here’s my simple approach: keep essential medications and medical items in your carry-on.
+Keep essential medications and medical items in your carry-on.
 This includes both prescription and over-the-counter medicines, as well as medical necessities like inhalers, EpiPens, blood-sugar test kits, and even liquid nutrition for those with specific health conditions.
-It’s not just about convenience; it’s about ensuring you have what you need, when you need it.
+This way you have access to what you need, when you need it.

 Traveling with a little one?
-Here’s what you need to know about bringing baby essentials on board.
 Whether it’s baby formula, breast milk, juice, or even those gel-filled teethers and jarred baby foods, you’re allowed to bring them on the plane.
 The good news is, that these baby-specific items aren’t bound by the usual 3-1-1 liquids rule.

-However, there’s a bit of a process at the security checkpoint.
-You’ll need to take these items out of your carry-on and let the TSA officers know you have them.
-They might require some additional screening, but don’t worry, it’s quite routine and ensures everything is safe for your journey.
+However, at checkpoint, you’ll need to take these items out of your carry-on and let the TSA officers know you have them..

 Beyond food and drink for your baby, other essentials like baby wipes, car seats, and baby carriers are also permitted through security.

-The TSA is pretty straightforward about electronic devices – your laptops, e-readers, cell phones, cameras, and even personal data assistants are all good to go in your carry-on bag.
+Your laptops, e-readers, cell phones, cameras are all good to go in your carry-on bag.

 Smaller gadgets, like your smartphone or tablet, can usually stay tucked away in your bag during the screening process.
 So, no need to worry about fishing out your phone unless you’re specifically asked to.

-If you’re someone who likes to be prepared for anything, even while flying, here’s what you need to know about packing tools in your luggage.
-For carry-on, the TSA is pretty clear: tools like screwdrivers, wrenches, and pliers are allowed as long as they’re no longer than seven inches.
-Need to trim your nails mid-flight?
-Nail clippers and pill cutters are good to go.
+Tools like screwdrivers, wrenches, and pliers are allowed as long as they’re no longer than seven inches.
+Nail clippers and pill cutters are good too.
 And if you’re a crafter, those small scissors with blades measuring 4 inches or less from the pivot point can come along too.

-But here’s the deal with larger or sharper tools: it’s best to wrap them securely and pack them in your checked baggage.
-This includes items like axes, hatchets, crowbars, hammers, drills, and saws.
+But for larger or sharper tools, it’s best to wrap them securely and pack them in your checked baggage.

-Good news for those who like to stay well-groomed: both disposable and electric razors are permitted in your carry-on or checked luggage.
-So, whether you’re on a quick business trip or a longer vacation, you can always look your best.
+Good news for those who like to stay well-groomed, both disposable and electric razors are permitted in your carry-on or checked luggage.

 Dry batteries, like the AA, AAA, C, and D types, are fine in your hand luggage.
 However, lithium batteries have specific rules.
 If they’re 100-watt hours or less and installed in a device, you can pack them in either carry-on or checked luggage.
 However, if you have loose lithium batteries, they can only be in your carry-on.

 For all the knitters out there, you’ll be happy to know that you can bring your knitting needles and needlepoint materials in your carry-on bags.
-But here’s a little tip: make sure your needles are wrapped or covered somehow.
-This is just to ensure they don’t accidentally poke or injure anyone, like luggage handlers or security inspectors.
+My tip is you make sure your needles are wrapped or covered somehow so they don’t accidentally poke or injure anyone, like luggage handlers or security inspectors.

 For those who use mobility aids like pushchairs, walking aids, or wheelchairs, you can bring these in the cabin.
 They just need to go through security screening first.
 If you’re using a battery-powered wheelchair or mobility aid, you should check with your airline ahead of time for any specific guidelines or arrangements.

 Taking a wedding dress on a plane?
 No problem.
 But let’s do it right.
 First, pack your dress in a protective garment bag to keep it safe and neat.
 Then, give your airline a quick call to ask about their policies for stowing such an item.
 Is it counted as your carry-on?
 Might there be an extra charge?
 Knowing this in advance helps.
-Also, arriving early at the airport gives you ample time to breeze through security and chat with an airline agent about the best way to store your dress on board.
+Also, you can chat with an airline agent about the best way to store your dress on board.

-Let’s talk about airport food – it’s no secret it can be pricey.
+Airport food can be pricey.
 To save some cash, consider bringing your own snacks from home.
 Most food items will pass through security without a hitch.
 Just keep in mind the 3.4-ounce rule for liquids, gels, or creams.
 This means that items like yogurt need to be under that limit.
 Solid foods, however, are generally fine.

 Restricted and prohibited items in carry-on bags

-When packing your carry-on and personal item bag, it’s crucial to know what items are a definite no-go according to TSA rules.
+When packing your carry-on and personal item bag, please know that these items are a definite no-go according to TSA rules.
 Understanding these restrictions helps you decide whether to leave certain items behind, find alternatives, or pack them in your checked luggage instead.

 Sharp objects or tools that could potentially be used as weapons are generally not allowed.
 This includes a variety of items like box cutters, ice axes, picks, knives (except plastic or round-bladed butter knives), meat cleavers, razor-type blades, and scissors with blades longer than 4 inches.